The Best Foreign Currency Accounts in Australia in 2026

 Wise accounts are available for personal and business customers, and can be used to hold and exchange 40+ currencies.

-You can add money to your account in AUD, receive payments from others in 19 currencies, and either exchange to the currencies you need for transacting in advance or at the point of making a payment.
-Wise accounts offer a linked debit card and all currency exchange uses the mid-market exchange rate with low fees from 0.33%.
+You can add money to your account in AUD, receive payments from others in select foreign currencies, and either exchange to the currencies you need for transacting in advance or at the point of making a payment.
+Wise accounts offer a linked debit card and currency exchange uses the mid-market exchange rate with low fees from 0.63%.

 Some transaction fees can apply, depending on how you use your account - but there's no maintenance fee and no minimum balance to worry about.